[VoxSpace Selects] Happy 50th to Goopy-Bagha- Satyajit Ray’s simpletons in an enchanted land

 Set at the heart of contradictions, the trilogy has its own set of political connotations.
 From anticipating the failure of state mechanisms to laughing at the king’s pitiful lack of better judgement, this hodgepodge needs continuous interference of magic to heal.
 In Hirak Rajar Deshe, we see the blissful anesthesia into which the kingdom has descended.
 Such morbid representation of a king’s desire to reign supreme at the cost of people’s welfare reflects on today’s limited scope of research, curb on campus politics, and freethinking that are heavily truncated due to the overwhelming prevalence of state censorship.

 If the first film of the trilogy drops us in a deplorable world of wars and ammunition, Hirak Rajar Deshe is hallucinatory, producing the effect of a world glistening from afar forever receding beyond the stretch of your palm.
-Ray’s magic realism is not without its degree of hilarity and contemporary political stances further heightened by eloquent use of language.
-It is also a world with an immense amount of hope amounting to a complete overthrow of dictatorial regime.
+Ray’s magic realism is not without its degree of hilarity, and contemporary political stances further heightened by eloquent use of language.
+It is also a world with an immense amount of hope, amounting to a complete overthrow of a dictatorial regime.
 Ray’s exploration of cinematic techniques for Goopy-Bagha trilogy, hitherto unexplored in Bengali cinema, remains unparalleled in the annals of time.

 Let Not The Politics Subside In Goopy-Bagha!